Project 1

 • /data/README.md: Metadata about your dataset including information on provenance, codebook, etc.1

-• index.qmd: Your project write-up
+• index.qmd: Your project report

 • proposal.qmd - Your project proposal